Help us improve your experience.

 Note:

-If you attempt to commit a configuration with more than 10 internal events, Junos OS generates an error, and the commit fails.
+If you attempt to commit a configuration with more than 10 internal events, the device generates an error, and the commit fails.

 To configure an internal event, include the following statements at the [edit event-options] hierarchy level:

-You can configure the time-interval option to generate events at a specific frequency, or you can configure the time-of-day option to generate events at a specific time of day.
-Starting in Junos OS Release 14.1, you can configure the no-drift option for internal events.
-When you configure no-drift, Junos OS does not propagate the delay caused in triggering an event to the triggering of the next event.
+You can configure the time-interval option to generate events at a specific frequency.
+You can also configure the time-of-day option to generate events at a specific time of day.
+Use the no-drift option so that the device does not propagate the delay caused in triggering an event to the triggering of the next event.

 The start-time option enables you to specify the start date and time for interval-based events.
-Thus, the start-time option must be configured with the time-interval option.
-If you configure the start-time option by itself or with the time-of-day option and commit the configuration, the device generates an error, and the commit fails.
+Thus, you must configure the start-time option with the time-interval option.
+If you configure the start-time option by itself or with the time-of-day option, the device generates a commit error, and the commit fails.
 For example:

 How to Generate Events at a Specific Time of Day